Voltar para o blog

 This is the equilibrium price.
 Below that, you pay to work.

-How to assemble the technical sheet
+How to assemble the recipe card

 For each item: